vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Jyesthā-naksatra; tithivrata; Vispu deity; worship Viṣnu every month for a year with fast thereon, donate each month of the year in order ghee, rice, barley, gold, boiled yaras, water, grain boiled, umbrella, pāyasa, sugarcane juice, sandalwood, garments and should in order partake of one of the twelve things, viz. cow's urine, water, ghee, uncooked vegetables, dūryā, curds, rice, barley, sesame, water heated by the Sun's rays, water in which darbhas are dipped, mik; he becomes free from disease, talented and happy and is born in a family endowed with wealth and corn and

 knowing no sorrow; HV I. 1174-75 (from Vi.
 Dh.).
-Sujanmārāptivrała–This is a sankrantiyrata; begin from the
+Sujanmārāptivrała–This is a sankrantivrata; begin from the

 day when the Sun enters sign Mesa (Ram) and go on through all the twelve sankrāntis in the year with fast on each day of the sankranti, and respectively worship the images of the Sun, of Bhārgaya Rāma (Paraśurāma), Krspa, Visṇu, Varāha ( incarnation ), Narasimha, Rāma Dāśarathi,